mgreenly/template-c/README.md

 # libfoo

-Run `rename.sh foo foo` to set your libraries name then delete the `rename.sh` script.
+Run `./rename foo foo` to set your libraries name then delete the `rename` script.
+Then create your own README.

-## Description

-It doesn't matter what it does it will get replaced by your code ;-)

 ## Install